gaoyujia67/yujiaG_portfolio/Python/Modeling Contest_CUMCM_2022/README.md

 My role:

-- Responsible for the Chi-squared test in Problem 1.
+- Responsible for the Chi-squared test in Problem 1, Random Forest Model building in Problem 2;
+- Participated in making inferences from the visualizations and machine learning results;
 - Contributed 70% of writing in the final report.

 *In my opinion, the Tech-Communication role in the modeling contest is also vital, even though it may look more inferior than people who did coding and modeling.
 However, it requires a comprehensive understanding of our model and the methodologies we used to effectively contribute to the report.*